Out-of-State Compliance and Complaint Resolution

 Complaint Resolution Contacts by State

 These new regulations require us to provide prospective and current students with contact information for filing complaints with the appropriate agency in the state where the student resides.
-Please click on your state to be connected to the contact form should you have a complaint about a UNC distance program.
+Choose your state of residence below if you have an unresolved complaint about a UNC program that you are attending at a distance from within that state.